calculix/cae/README.md

     pip3 install -r requirements.txt

-It's OK if Xlib installation fail in Windows.
+It's OK if Xlib installation will fail in Windows.

-That's all!
-Now run the software with command:
+Run the software with command (or double click those files):

     in Linux:       ./cae.sh
     in Windows:     cae.bat